Greek underworld: Hermes

 Relief from a carved funerary lekythos at Athens: Hermes as psychopomp conducts the deceased, Myrrhine, to Hades, ca 430-420 BCE (National Archaeological Museum of Athens).

 While Hermes did not primarily reside in the underworld and is not usually associated with the underworld, he was the one who led the souls of the dead to the underworld.
 In this sense, he was known as Hermes Psychopompos and with his fair golden wand he was able to lead the dead to their new home.
 He was also called upon by the dying to assist in their death – some called upon him to have painless deaths or be able to die when and where they believed they were meant to die.

 Judges of the underworld

 Minos, Rhadamanthus, and Aeacus are the judges of the dead.
+Plato also includes Triptolemus.
 They judged the deeds of the deceased and created the laws that governed the underworld.

 Aeacus was the guardian of the Keys of the underworld and the judge of the men of Europe.
 Rhadamanthus was Lord of Elysium and judge of the men of Asia.
 Minos was the judge of the final vote.